szf2020/robot_faces/README.md

 * Anti-aliasing setting.

-* Add image of possible faces and explain bezier points to README.
+* Add image of possible faces and explain bezier points in README.

 * Add tests for regex validation of colour parameters.